meyoseph/mpp_wetutor/README.md

 Project is created with:

 * Frontend technology : ReactJs
-* Backend technologies : NodeJs, Express
+* Backend technologies : Springboot
 * Database: MongoDB

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install intelliJ :

 ```
 $ cd ../mpp_wetutor
-$ npm install
-$ npm run server
+$ open and run with intelliJ
 ```